charroux/kubernetes/README.md

 When a Pod runs on a Node, the kubelet adds a set of environment variables for each active Service:

-kubectl exec serviceName -- printenv | grep SERVICE
+kubectl exec podsName -- printenv | grep SERVICE

+where podsName is obtained with: kubectl get pods

 Those variables are :
 SERVICE_NAME_SERVICE_HOST